 - First Chakra is otherwise calling as Base, Root or Muladhara chakra.

 - Second Chakra is otherwise calling as Sacral, Sex or Swadhisthana chakra.

 - Third Chakra is otherwise calling as Solar Plexus, Novel or Manipura chakra.

 - Fourth Chakra is otherwise calling as Heart or Anahata chakra.

 - Fifth Chakra is otherwise calling as Throat or Vishudha chakra.

 - Sixth Chakra is otherwise calling as Brow, Ajna or Third eye chakra.

 - Seventh Chakra is otherwise calling as Crown or Sahasrara chakra.

 Seven chakras and health

-Seven chakras reside along the spine from the base to the crown of the head, and the health of the energy center (Chakra) is reflecting in the health of the organs and systems in that particular region.
-Additionally, chakras are not only responsible for physical, but also to emotional and mental well being.
+Seven chakras reside along the spine from the base to the crown of the head.
+Each chakra is connecting with a set of specific glands and/or organs; it governs and provides energy to these glands/organs.
+The health of the energy center (Chakra) is reflecting in the health of the organs and systems in that particular region.
+Additionally, chakras are not only responsible for physical, but also to emotional and mental well-being.